p1nt1/Licenta/README.md

 On the admin account you can add colors coresponding to the hair saloon hair dye's.
 <img src="examples/3.PNG" width=550>

-To change your color you need to first select the color you want to change in and put your head in the oval and press the camera button.
+To change your color you need to first select the color you want to change in and put your head in the oval and press the camera button.<br>
 <img src="examples/4.PNG" width=550>

 <img src="examples/5.PNG" width=550>